 Emphsizes writing effective paragraphs as a logical step toward writing longer papers.
 Prescriptive grammatical studies, library orientation and library assignment will be included as a part of the course.
+Prerequisite: ENG 0100 or satisfactory score on the placement test.
 (F, W, SP, SU)